 Laundry is not one task but three, wash, dry, fold, and each handoff is a place for the whole system to stall.
 Three tiny nags keep the pipeline moving.

 Set this reminder on WhatsAppTo set a laundry reminder on WhatsApp, text NagMeLater "Remind me every Wednesday and Sunday at 8am to put a wash on", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The fixed rhythm that ends emergency laundry.